 What were your wins for the year?

-Take some time to give yourself a pat on the back for everything that you nailed in 2017.
+Take some time to give yourself a pat on the back for everything that you nailed in the year gone by.
 Maybe you won a new wholesale partner, or doubled your followers on Instagram.
 These wins can be both qualitative and quantitative- so they could range from “I felt great that I was able to help so many people” to “I achieved my sales targets 9 months of the year”.

 What were some low points?

 Robert F. Kennedy said “Only those who dare to fail greatly can ever achieve greatly”.
 What a powerful quote!
 So when you write down everything that didn’t quite go to plan throughout the year, celebrate these failures, because if you weren’t failing, you weren’t trying!

 Further to the last point, everything that wasn’t a win was a learning opportunity!
 So, take some time and write a list of the what you want to take from 2017 into the new year.